The geometry of random walk isomorphism theorems: Isomorphism theorems for supersymmetric spin models

 \subsubsection{Isomorphism theorems for the SUSY GFF}

 This section presents isomorphism theorems for the SUSY GFF.
-In the theorem statements $\E_{i}$ denotes expectation with respect to a SRW started from $i\in\Lambda$.
 The statement of the following fundamental Ward identity is formally identical to that of Lemma~\ref{lem:gen-SRW}, but now the expectation $\cb{\cdot}_{\beta}$ is that of a SUSY GFF.

 \begin{lemma} Let $[\cdot]_\beta$ be the superexpectation of the $\R^{2|2}$ model, and let $\E_{i,\V{\ell}}$ be the expectation of the SRW.
 Let $f\colon \Lambda\times \R^{\Lambda} \to \R$ be a smooth function with rapid decay, and let $\rho\in \Omega^{2\Lambda}(\R^{2\Lambda})$ have moderate growth.
 Then: